-In September 2011, the FASB issued ASU 2011-08, Intangibles - Goodwill and Other, Testing Goodwill for Impairment, which permits an entity to make a qualitative assessment of whether it is more likely than not that a reporting unit's fair value is less than its carrying value before applying the two-step goodwill impairment model that is currently in place.
+In September 2011, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2011-08,Intangibles - Goodwill and Other, Testing Goodwill for Impairment, which permits an entity to make a qualitative assessment of whether it is more likely than not that a reporting unit's fair value is less than its carrying value before applying the two-step goodwill impairment model that is currently in place.
 If it is determined through the qualitative assessment that a reporting unit's fair value is more likely than not greater than its carrying value, the remaining impairment steps would be unnecessary.
 The qualitative assessment is optional, allowing companies to go directly to the quantitative assessment.
 This update is effective for annual and interim goodwill impairment tests performed in fiscal years beginning after December 15, 2011 (the Company's 2012 fiscal year).
-The adoption of this new guidance has no impact on the Company's consolidated financial position, results of operations or cash flow.
+The Company does not believe adoption of this new guidance will have a significant impact on the Company's consolidated financial statements.